linuskang/bubbly/README.md

 ## Self-hosting Bubbly

-If you want to use my prebuilt services like the AI agent servers without self hosting anything else of your own, you can easily get started with this ``docker-compose`` file:
+You can easily get started hosting the production ready version of Bubbly by editing this ``docker-compose.yml`` file:

 ```yaml
 version: "3.9"